CopilotKit/CopilotKit/README.md

         autosuggestionsConfig={{
           purposePrompt: "A COOL & SMOOTH announcement post about CopilotTextarea.
 Be brief.
 Be clear.
 Be cool.",
           externalContextCategories: ["someSpecificContextCategory"], // or leave as `undefined`, for the default global Copilot context
-          apiEndpoint: "/api/autosuggestions" // (Any OpenAI-compatible endpoint.
-See above)
+          apiEndpoint: ChatlikeApiEndpoint.standardOpenAIEndpoint("/api/autosuggestions") // (See above, or )
           forwardedParams: {
             max_tokens: 25,
             stop: ["\n", ".", ","],